-Everything Neil Warnock said after guiding Cardiff City into the Premier League - WalesOnline — Nigeria Today
+Cardiff promoted to English Premier League, Barnsley and Burton relegated - Vanguard — Nigeria Today

 |

-Cardiff City will be playing Premier League football next season, despite being held to a 0-0 draw at home to Reading.
-Fulham's defeat to Birmingham City at St Andrew's ensured the Bluebirds finished in second place in the Championship and secured …

-Cardiff City promoted to Premier League
+Cardiff promoted to English Premier League, Barnsley and Burton relegated

-Fulham forced to settle for play-off place after 23-game unbeaten run is halted by Birmingham

-'Relentless' Garry Monk reveals his Birmingham City masterplan after safety is secured

 Learn how to make money online.
 Click here